 Against the Grain Farm

 A CSA membership with Against the Grain is $500 – $750, depending on the size.
 Each box will contain Certified Biodynamic and Organic produce with weekly pick-ups on Wednesdays in Boone (at Horn in the West, High Country Food Hub, or FARM Cafe), in Banner Elk (at Erick’s Wine and Cheese) and at the farm.
 The main season runs May 29 through Oct.
 9, with an optional fall add-on to follow.
 Meat add-on options are available.
-Sign up now on the website or email for more information: firstname.lastname@example.org
+Email for more information: email@example.com

 Lasts for 20 weeks, beginning in late May, with several pick -up options.
 You may choose Tuesdays from 4:30–6:30 p.m. at the Agricultural Conference Center loading dock or at the farm in Creston, the Watauga farmers’ market on Saturdays, or Wednesday afternoons between 4:30 and 6:30 p.m. at the Ashe County Farmers’ Market in West Jefferson.